gammon-bio/rnaseq_pipeline/README.md

 ### After downloading FASTQs

-FASTQs from GSE52778 come in correct naming format.
+FASTQs from GSE52778 do not come in correct naming format.
+Must use renaming helper script.
+'''bash
+bash scripts/rename_fastqs.sh
+'''

 Continue with the pipeline:

 ```bash
 THREADS=8 bash salmon_pipeline.sh all